h2non/rocky/README.md

 ## Middleware layer

-One of the more powerful features in `rocky` is its build-in middleware Doaim specific layer.
-One of the main core ideas of rocky is the edtensibility to augment the functionality easily.
+One of the more powerful features in `rocky` is its build-in domain specific middleware.

 The middleware layer provides a simple and consistent way to augment the proxy functionality very easily, allowing you to attach third-party middleware (also known as plugins) to cover specific tasks which acts between different phases of the proxy, for instance handling incoming/outgoing traffic.